-When one watches The Lion King, it’s easy to romanticise and imagine that life in the savannah is peaceful and all animals live in harmony, amongst themselves and with Nature.
-In real life, you get to understand that they don’t call it “the wild” for no reason.
+When one watches The Lion King, it’s easy to romanticize and imagine that life in the savannah is peaceful and all animals live in harmony, amongst themselves and with Nature.
+In real life, you get to understand that they call it “the wild” for a reason.

-Doing a safari in the Masai Mara, Kenya, you get to be as close to wild life as most regular human beings are bound to get.
-Inside the comfort of a van, you get pretty close to the animals, while trying to interfere as less as possible with their natural habitat.
+Doing a safari in the Maasai Mara, Kenya, you get to be as close to wildlife as most regular human beings are bound to get.
+Inside the comfort of a van, you still get pretty close to the animals, while trying to interfere as less as possible with their natural habitat.

-With the risk of sounding like a travel agent brochure, let me tell you that doing a safari in a national park with plenty of wild life like the Masai Mara is a once in a life time experience.
-Observing the animals one can learn a lot about Human nature!
+With the risk of sounding like a travel agent brochure, let me tell you that doing a safari in a national park with plenty of wildlife like the Maasai Mara is the type of experience everyone should get to live at least once in a lifetime.
+Observing the animals from up close, one can learn a lot about Human nature!

 This video includes footage taken at Masai Mara National Park, Lake Nakuru and Lake Naivasha, all in Kenya.